Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \mypara{Machines} As with the typing rules, the semantics rule for a whole machine description integrates the initial environment and gives a judgment of the form $\SEMmachB{\machine}$, shown in \autoref{fig:tr_casp_sem_mach}.
 We also include a comparable form that includes additional declarations, as it will be used below.

-\mypara{Programs} Instructions update the machine state, and we chose to represent programs as lists of instructions rather than having dummy instruction forms for skip and sequence.
+\mypara{Programs} Instructions (or more precisely, \casp operations) update the machine state, and we chose to represent programs as lists of instructions rather than having dummy instruction forms for skip and sequence.
 Consequently the form of the judgments is slightly different, and there are several of them, shown in \autoref{fig:tr_casp_sem_prog}.

 First, we can execute an individual instruction using the form $\psreduce{\itinst}{\opsenv}{\opsenvB, \NEW{\xi}}$, meaning that the instruction executes and updates the machine state \opsenv to \opsenvB, \NEW{producing the branching state $\xi$}.
 Then, a list of instructions executes using the form \psreduce{\itinsts, \NEW{\xi}}{\opsenv}{\opsenvB, \itinsts', \NEW{\xi'}}, which means that the list steps to a new list and updates \NEW{both} the machine state \NEW{and the branching state}.
 When the instruction list runs out, these reduce to a shorter form via a judgment of the form \psreduce{\itinsts, \NEW{\xi}}{\opsenv}{\opsenvB}, which discards the instructions and branching state and produces an output machine state.
 That in turn allows us to draw conclusions of the form $\ttmach \oholds(\opsenv,\program)\goesto(\opsrenv', \opsmenv')$, which means that a machine with the initial state $\opsenv$ executes the program to produce the new machine state $(\opsrenv', \opsmenv')$.